IQSS/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

 The first question on this page allows you to determine how open your dataverse is to new additions - you can set whether or not the entire userbase (all logged in users) has the ability to add datasets or sub dataverses to your dataverse.

 The second question on this page allows you to choose the role (and thus the permissions) granted to users who add a dataset to your dataverse.
 The role you select will be automatically granted to any user who creates a dataset on your dataverse, on that dataset, at the moment that he or she creates it.
 The role the user is given determines his or her permissions for the dataset they've created.
-The key difference between the two roles is this: curators can publish their own datasets, while contributors must submit the dataset to be reviewed before publication.
-Additionally, curators can manage permissions, but contributors can not.
+The key difference between the two roles is that curators can publish their own datasets, while contributors must submit the dataset to be reviewed before publication.
+Additionally, curators can manage dataset permissions.
 Note that this setting does not retroactively apply roles to users who have previously added datasets to your dataverse; it only applies to users adding new datasets going forward.

 Both of these settings can be changed at any time.